emreyontucu/emre_yontucu_dsa210_project/README.md

 ## Limitations:
   The analysis is based on personal data.
 So it can be generalized.
 Also it has some private data which will not shown here.(personal identifiers)

-## Future Work:
-  Analysis time can be extended for long term comparasions.
-  Some predictible model can be developed for future spendings.
-  Adding some detailed cathegories might help for the better ideas.